 The Department of Geography and Planning offers honors courses on all undergraduate levels, which are open to students who have distinguished themselves.
-Honors courses carry full credit toward the majors in geography and planning, or for non-majors full elective credit.
-Subject to the recommendations of the departmental honors committee, a student will be considered for graduation with "honors in geography and planning" upon successful completion of at least one semester of honors work in a designated (contract) section of a freshman/sophomore level course (GHY 1010, GHY 1020, and PLN 2410); one junior level honors course (GHY 3510) which may be taken twice, earning repetitive credit; and the Senior Honors Thesis (GHY 4510).
-The junior level course may be substituted with a contract honors section or with a graduate level course.
+Honors courses carry full credit toward the majors in Geography or Community and Regional Planning, or for non-majors' full elective credit.
+Subject to the recommendations of the departmental honors committee, a student will be considered for graduation with "honors in geography" or "honors in planning" upon successful completion of at least one semester of honors work in a designated section of a freshman/sophomore level course (GHY 1010, GHY 1020, and PLN 2410); one junior level honors course (GHY 3510 or PLN 3510); and the Senior Honors Thesis (GHY 4510 or PLN 4510).
+The junior level course may be substituted with a contract honors section of a 3000 or 4000 level course, or with a graduate level course.
+Students must earn a grade of 'B' or higher on all honors coursework taken to fulfill any honors requirements, while still maintaining a minimum GPA of 3.5.